Siddharth97D/Iqonic-file-manager/README.md

 ## 🔍 SEO & Use Cases

 ### Laravel File Manager with S3
 This package is built to handle high-volume storage.
-By simply changing your disk to `s3` in the config, you gain a powerful **Laravel S3 file manager** that handles multi-part uploads and secure previews without taxing your web server.
+By simply changing your disk to `s3` in the config(Settings), you gain a powerful **Laravel S3 file manager** that handles multi-part uploads and secure previews without taxing your web server.

 ### Laravel File Picker for Forms
 Need a **Laravel file selector** for your blog's featured image?
 Use the `pickerMode` to turn the file manager into a modal popup.
 It returns clean file objects (URL, ID, Name) to your parent window via JS events.